elifesciences/pattern-library/README.md

 # Quickstart

-This sets up PatternLab to generate the html from mustache templates, and Grunt to handle transformation of scss to css, & other various build-related tasks.
-Note that artefacts generated from running Grunt are inputs for the generation of PatternLab files, so Grunt needs to run before PatternLab.
-When developing, it's recommended to run watch tasks for both, which will take care of this.
+This sets up PatternLab to generate the html from mustache templates, and Gulp to handle transformation of scss to css, & other various build-related tasks.
+Note that artefacts generated from running Gulp are inputs for the generation of PatternLab files, so Gulp needs to run before PatternLab.
+When developing, it’s recommended to run watch tasks for both, which will take care of this.

 ## 1. Set up PatternLab